kapsay/SecureSoftwareSupplyChain/README.md

 Deployment of signed images to Cloud Run will go fine.

 ## Conclusion
-Google has championed the S3C for a long time.
-Google Cloud provides several tools that are based upon open source to not only to build S3C but make sure that organizations of any size are not taking any unnecessary operational overhead.
+Google has internally championed the S3C for a long time and has built several tools for Google Cloud customers that are based upon open source to not only build S3C but make sure that customers are not taking any unnecessary operational overhead.
+Pieces of these tools are designed to address separation of duties concerns.
+S3C is/will-be an important aspect of how software is delivered and secured and technology discussed in this post will help the adoption.